souyang/unit-grader/THIRD_PARTY_TOOLS.md

 Pre-Commit is an excellent choice for enforcing code quality and consistency.
 By using pre-commit hooks, we ensure that code formatting, linting, and other checks are applied automatically before each commit, contributing to a cleaner and more consistent codebase.

 ### Comparison with other tools
-- It is a general-purpose framework that can be used for various checks and tasks across multiple languages
+- It is a general-purpose framework that can be used for various checks and tasks across multiple languages when compared with `Lint-Staged` and `Husky` for JavaScript only.
-- It is more flexible and can accommodate a wide range of hooks and tools for different purposes even for custom hooks in local repo when compared with `trailer`
+- It is more flexible and can accommodate a wide range of hooks and tools for different purposes even for custom hooks in local repo when compared with `overcommit`
-- It has a larger and more active community, with extensive documentation and integration with various tools when compared with `trailer`
+- It has a larger and more active community, with extensive documentation and integration with various tools when compared with `overcommit`

 ## Pytest